Hello readers, annoyed by the broken download files? Or simply by “unknown network error”?

 First, we need to enable an important option that you won’t find on Google chrome options.
 But, wait!
 There’s a little secret URL which lets you access experimental options.

-You just need to enter this text on the address bar and you’ll get this:
+You just need to enter this text into the address bar, and you’ll get this:

 Now, you’re almost done.
-Whenever you encounter an unfinished/broken download you would have to head back to the folder where the download files are stored.
+Whenever you encounter an incomplete/broken download, you would have to head back to the folder where the download files are stored.
 And, you need to find a file with an extension .CRDOWNLOAD (That’s a chrome download file).